Luke Rockhold: Modeling career

 Rockhold signed up for the New York model management agency, Soul Artist Management, the same agency that found fellow UFC fighter Alan Jouban and jump started the career of Channing Tatum.
 Luke has since had his first spread released as a professional model.
 With his modeling career quickly picking up steam, he revealed that he would have no problem taking an indefinite hiatus from the Octagon in order to pursue his newly found modeling career.
 He has also modeled at the New York Fashion Week.

 Face of Ralph Lauren cologne

 In 2018 Rockhold became the new face of Ralph Lauren's "Polo Blue" cologne fragrance.

 The Millionaire Matchmaker reality show

 Rockhold was featured as a guest on The Millionaire Matchmaker reality show on Bravo TV in 2015.
 On the show he dated mixologist, Kara.
 Rockhold departed the show after asking Kara an inappropriate question.
 He defended himself by saying that the comment was a scripted joke and that the editor dubbed it in the scene later on.

 Personal life

-Rockhold dated Grammy Award nominated singer and actor Demi Lovato for a few months in late 2016.
+Rockhold dated singer and actor Demi Lovato for a few months in late 2016.
 The duo made their first public appearance while attending UFC 205 together, at Madison Square Garden in New York.
 They split in January 2017.

+In February 2022, a girlfriend of Rockhold's had an abortion, and they subsequently broke up.